 The examples of patterns I have given you are only just a few of what is available.
 Please click the links below to explore a larger selection.
 Keep in mind, if you see a dress you like, just because it is not viewed in black does not mean your fabric choice isn't in a black.

-I hope this inspires you to sew a little black dress of your own.
+I hope this inspires you to sew a little black dress, or pant suit, of your own.

 Happy Sewing :)